iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.13/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.alohasafe.alert 5 reviews"/>
 </p>

+> Love it<br> :date: __2021-02-16 09:25:53__

+> I have used the app for about one week now.
+And there has been no contact warning.
+Was just wondering if it is still working.
+I just checked the number of installs and it's more than 10 thousand.
+That means that less than one of us gets positive each day.
+Its unlikely that we have had any contact in say the last week.
+No news is good news.<br> :date: __2021-02-16 02:58:13__

 > At 10k downloads, roughly 0.71% of Hawaii's 1,416,000 population are using this app (unless my math is wrong).
 It's a great app, but more people need to know about it to be truly useful.<br> :date: __2021-02-05 09:51:33__

 > Very thankful Hawaii has an app like this.
 It's straightforward and non-intrusive.<br> :date: __2021-02-02 12:32:58__